schmidtniko/multi_dof_kinematic_calibration/README.md

 ...
 ```

-* The file *reconstruction.json* contains the reference geometry.
+* The file *reconstruction.json* contains the marker-based 3D reference geometry.
 It needs to be created using the [visual_marker_mapping](https://github.com/cfneuhaus/visual_marker_mapping) tool.
 Please refer to the [README file](https://github.com/cfneuhaus/visual_marker_mapping/blob/master/README.md) in that project for information about this process.
 * The file *calibration_data.json* is the main file that describes the calibration problem to be solved.
-See [File Formats](#file-formats) section on how to create this one.
+We provide a number of  [examples](#example) that show how to create this one.
 * The folders *my_camera* and *my_laser* depend on the concrete sensor setup that is being optimized.
 The given folder- and file names only serve as an example.
-* After completion, our tool writes a *calibration_result_visualization.json* file to the current directory.
-Which, together with the *reconstruction.json* file can be used to visualize the resulting transformation hierarchy.
+* After completion, our tool write out two files: *calibration_result.json* and *calibration_result_visualization.json*.
+The second file, can be used in combination with the *reconstruction.json* file, to visualize the results of the optimization using the included visualize_results.py tool.

 ## Running